oreillyross/developer-notes/Git.md

 - Leave the -m option off to open up a code editor where you can provide your release notes.
 -

+### Git Revision Selection
+An example of how to fix a mistake in your codebase the hardway

+    ```console
+        git checkout B
+        # now in detached head state
+        git checkout -b temp # create a temp branch

+    ```